What is a Brownfield Investment?

 Understanding a Brownfield Investment

 In a brownfield investment, the company either invests in existing facilities and infrastructure through a merger and acquisition (M&A) deal or leases existing facilities in the foreign country.
-A brownfield investment can be contrasted to a greenfield investment in which the company builds a new facility from the ground up.

 Advantages of a Brownfield Investment